freewili/wasm-examples/rust/crates/valentines_day_img_animation_ir_audio/src/README.md

-# Valentine's Day Demo for Free-Wili 🌹❤️
+# Valentine's Day Demo for FREE-WILi 🌹❤️

-An interactive Valentine's Day demonstration for the Free-Wili embedded platform, showcasing WASM capabilities with animations, audio, LED effects, and IR communication.
+An interactive Valentine's Day demonstration for the FREE-WILi embedded platform, showcasing WASM capabilities with animations, audio, LED effects, and IR communication.

 ## 🎯 What This Demo Does

-This demo creates an interactive Valentine's Day experience on the Free-Wili device:
+This demo creates an interactive Valentine's Day experience on the FREE-WILi device:

 1. **Start Screen**: Displays a custom Valentine's image (picturestart.fwi)
 2. **Audio Loop**: Continuously plays sound while waiting for user interaction